Atlantic cod: Feeding and diet

-The diet of the Atlantic cod consists of fish such as herring, capelin (in the Eastern Atlantic Ocean), and sand eels, as well as mollusks, tunicates, comb jellies, crustaceans, echinoderms and sea worms.
+The diet of the Atlantic cod consists of fish such as herring, capelin (in the Eastern Atlantic Ocean), and sand eels, as well as squid, mussels, clams, tunicates, comb jellies, brittle stars, sand dollars, sea cucumbers, crustaceans, and polychaetes.
 Stomach sampling studies have discovered that small Atlantic cod feed primarily on crustaceans, while large Atlantic cod feed primarily on fish.
 In certain regions, the main food source is decapods with fish as a complementary food item in the diet.
 Wild Atlantic cod throughout the North Sea depend, to a large extent, on commercial fish species also used in fisheries, such as Atlantic mackerel, haddock, whiting, Atlantic herring, European plaice, and common sole, making fishery manipulation of cod significantly easier.
 Ultimately, food selection by cod is affected by the food item size relative to their own size.
 However, providing for size, cod do exhibit food preference and are not simply driven by availability.

 Atlantic cod practice some cannibalism.
 In the southern North Sea, 1–2% (by weight) of stomach contents for cod larger than 10 cm consisted of juvenile cod.
 In the northern North Sea, cannibalism was higher, at 10%.
 Other reports of cannibalism have estimated as high as 56% of the diet consists of juvenile cod.

 When hatched, cod larvae are altricial, entirely dependent on a yolk sac for sustenance until mouth opening at ~24 degree days.
 The stomach generally develops at around 240 degree days.
 Before this point the intestine is the main point of food digestion using pancreatic enzymes such as trypsin.

 Reproduction

-Atlantic cod in a High Arctic Lake in Canada.
+Atlantic cod in a High Arctic lake in Canada.
 These cod resemble those of past Atlantic catches.
 Measuring 47–53 in long and weighing between 44 and 57 lb, it is easy to see that today's 16–20 in commercially caught cod are less than half this size.
 A cod 2.7 times as long would weigh 20 times as much.